sierisimo/publications/TDDWithURMAndKotlin/TDDWithURMAndKotlin_part1.md

 2. QA/Tester/Someone with partial knowledge of the design of the software
 3. The actual developer

 This means you'll be in a loop following the rules along with changing the current mindset.
-The whole process is something like:
+The whole process you would get use to, is here:

 1. How I would like to use this code from outside of the code?
-I would like to have a way to pass a callback or I will get a value from the call?
+Would I like to have a way to pass a callback or would I get a value from the call?
 Which dependencies are needed before the actual call to the code?
 2. Let's write code for validating that the response will work and that the value is returned/sent as it should be
 3. Let's write the actual code
 4. Refactor some names
-5. Repeat from 1 if I need to change something
+5. Repeat from step 1 if I need to change something

 The whole process for getting into TDD works differently for each person, and on daily basis when you're facing tight deadlines is also difficult to get used to it.
 Still, I insist: worths the try.